Edward Spencer Beesly: Social

-Beesly was not only friendly with Marx, but was also well acquainted with his circle.
-He knew Lafargue, he got to know Engels, and there were mutual acquaintances, such as Eugene Oswald.
-Among workmen, he was not only the friend of George Odger, Robert Applegarth and Lucraft, but was on close terms with such working-class confidants of Marx as Jung and Eccarius, and to a lesser extent with Dupont.
-In the sixties he was a familiar figure, not only in the offices of the Carpenters and Joiners, the London Trades Council or The Bee-Hive, but was also at home in the "Golden Ball" where the most radical of London's workmen talked with continental revolutionaries over a clay pipe and a pot of beer.
-Here one could get the flavour of European proletarian politics: that other “World of Labour” in whose ideals Beesly was as deeply interested as he was in those of English trades unionism.
-Indeed, for many years he expressed his desire for the amalgamation of trade unionism – with its implicit recognition of the priority of social questions — and proletarian republicanism – with its generous enthusiasm and its larger view.
+Beesly had an ongoing friendship with Marx and was thus well acquainted with Marx's social circle, meeting figures like Lafargue, Engels, Eugene Oswald.
+Among workmen, Beesly established a comradery with George Odger, Robert Applegarth and Lucraft and was on close terms with such working-class confidants of Marx as Jung and Eccarius, and to a lesser extent with Dupont.
+In the 1960s he was a familiar figure, not only in the offices of the Carpenters and Joiners, the London Trades Council or The Bee-Hive, but was also at home in the "Golden Ball" where the radical London workmen conversed with continental revolutionaries in a casual setting.

 Letter from Marx

 Beesly's copy of Das Kapital was auctioned off on 27 May 2010 for £140,300, alongside a letter from Marx to Beesly for £25,620.
 The auction lot description read: This is an excellent association copy, inscribed to Karl Marx's friend Professor Edward Spencer Beesly (1831–1915), positivist of the Auguste Comte school of thought, historian, and one of the founding editors of the Fortnightly Review.

 In 1868, when Marx & Engels were trying to develop international momentum for the economic philosophy contained in this work, they contacted the Fortnightly Review via Beesly to see if it would be interested in publishing a critique of Das Kapital; at the time Marx wrote to Engels: "Prof. Beesly, who is one of the triumvirate which secretly runs this rag, has… declared, he is 'morally certain' (it depends on him!) a criticism would be accepted" [8 January 1868].

 An eventual review was passed on to the then chief editor John Morley by Beesly, but Morley apparently found the piece unreadable and would not allow publication, even after Beesly had suggested Marx could try to make the article less dry and more popularist in tone.
 Beesly subsequently suggested Marx & Engels contact The Westminster Review, but nothing seems to have come of this either.

 The further inscription, possibly by Beesly, reads "Died 14 March 1883", the date of Marx's death.